How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Where to stay in Hualien

 The East Coast of Taiwan is one of the most popular tourist destinations in Taiwan.
-You’re spoiled with choice for accommodations.
-Here are a few of the best hotels in Hualien…
+You’ll be spoiled with plenty of choices for accommodations.
+Here are a few of our favorite hotels in Hualien to start your search…

-• You Worth Inn delights with rustic and industrial design touches.
+This hotel absolutely delights us with its rustic and industrial design touches.
 They give the guesthouse a unique vibe among Hualien hotels.
-The higher-end rooms offer onsen-style soaker tubs to melt away your stress.
+Our favorites here are the higher-end rooms that offer onsen-style soaker tubs to melt away your stress.

-• Just Sleep Hualien ZhongZheng is a modern boutique hotel situated in a near-perfect Hualien City location.
-It’s close to night markets and excellent restaurants.
+This modern boutique hotel is situated in a near-perfect Hualien City location, close to night markets and excellent restaurants.
 The on-site library and vegetarian restaurant add to the hotel’s charm.

-• Arsma Hotel is a delightful 4-star hotel located in the centre of Hualien.
-Rooms are spacious and combine elegant touches with a modern style.
+This delightful 4-star hotel sits in the center of Hualien.
+We love the spacious rooms here, which combine elegant touches with a modern style.
 Book yourself into one of the deluxe rooms for gorgeous sea views.

 Getting to Hualien